gngrwzrd/dribbble-screen-saver/readme.md

 Dribbble Screensaver

-Loads and displays everyone, popular, debut, and optionally shots of players you're following.
+Loads and displays recent and popular shots.

 Content is cached for offline use.